oqtane/oqtane.theme.bootswatch/README.md

 # Oqtane Bootswatch Theme Collection

-Oqtane allows developers to create themes which are rendered by the framework dynamically at run\-time.

 These themes are based on Bootswatch \- https://bootswatch.com/

 A custom theme is comprised of razor components \- some which inherit from ThemeBase \(theme components\) and ContainerBase \(container components\).